balderdashy/sails-docs/policies.md

 As you can see, this can make for much cleaner controller action code in that you only need the business logic.
-The miscellaneous jobs such as validating data or making sure users are authorized no longer has to be in the action, and instead live in modular middleware files.
+The miscellaneous jobs such as validating data or making sure users are authorized no longer have to be in the action, and instead live in modular middleware files.

 ## Chaining Policies